cmrachael/wsus-privoxy/README.md

 # wsus-privoxy

-A Privoxy service that only services Windows Update.
+Privoxy service that only serves Windows Update.

 # Setup